 Mounting your lights

 Light bulbs alone are not enough, of course; you'll need good reflector lamps to plug them into.
 Fortunately, sturdy clamp-on reflector lamps can be found at most large hardware stores—Lowe's, Home Depot or whatever you have handy—for less than ten bucks.
-In fact, we recently saw them for $5.47 apiece in the hardware department at Walmart.
+In fact, we've seen them for less than six bucks apiece in the hardware department at Walmart.
 (You may also want a good extension cord or outlet strip to go with these.)

 And of course you'll need something to clamp your lights onto.
 While doors or chairs can be pressed into service, a couple of light stands will make life a lot easier.